GBR RIP Revision History

 red, green, blue, cyan, yellow, magenta, black

-GBV_RIP was not rendering correctly one of the customer files at high DPI (12000). he problem was the result of a clipping routine that produced incorrect output at the higher resolutions when passed polygon data that exceeded 10 inches in extent.
+GBR_RIP was not rendering correctly one of the customer files at high DPI (12000).
+The problem was the result of a clipping routine that produced incorrect output at the higher resolutions when passed polygon data that exceeded 10 inches in extent.
 The file extents are about 20 inches on a side.
 The clipping routine now protects against integer overflow while retaining full precision of the data passed to it.

 GBV_RIP was dropping a 360 degree draw (donut shape) when the aperture was narrow and the DPI was low enough that there were only 1-2 pixels to draw it.
 This has been fixed.
 (Reported by Printar)